List of characters in The Lego Movie franchise: Princess Unikitty

-Unikitty (voiced by Alison Brie in The Lego Movie, The Lego Movie 2: The Second Part, The Lego Movie: 4D – A New Adventure and Lego Dimensions, Jessica DiCicco in The Lego Movie Videogame, Tara Strong in Unikitty! and DFS Promo) is a unicorn-horned cat and Master Builder who is the ruler of the secret sky location called Cloud Cuckoo Land, where there are no rules or unhappy things.
-She is cute, positive, and optimistic, but also has a dark side when she gets angry.
+Unikitty (voiced by Alison Brie in The Lego Movie, The Lego Move 4D – A New Adventure and Lego Dimensions, Eliza Schneider in The Lego Movie Videogame, Tara Strong in Unikitty! and a DFS commercial, Alexandra Ryan in The Lego Movie 2 Videogame) is a half unicorn and half anime kitten and a Master Builder who rules a secret sky location called Cloud Cuckoo Land, where there are no rules or unhappy things.
+She is energetic and tries to remain positive no matter the situation but sometimes gives way to anger, transforming into a monstrous red and orange version of herself to fight back against enemies.

-She was first seen welcoming Emmet, Wyldstyle, Vitruvius and Batman to Cloud Cuckoo Land and attends the meeting of the Master Builders.
-She was devastated when the Super Secret Police destroyed Cloud Cuckoo Land and is comforted by Emmet.
+She is first seen welcoming Emmet, Wyldstyle, Vitruvius and Batman to Cloud Cuckoo Land and attending the meeting of the Master Builders, joining the trio in their quest to save the Lego World after her home is destroyed.

-There is also an animated spin-off series centered around the character, named Unikitty!, produced for Cartoon Network.
+In 2017, Unikitty was given a spinoff TV series of the same name, produced for Cartoon Network.
 In this show, Princess Unikitty is the ruler of the Unikingdom and has a little brother named Prince Puppycorn.

 She makes a silent cameo appearance in The Lego Ninjago Movie.